 When Will Your Project Happen?

-Businesses evaluate the projected benefits and costs of a project to determine if it’s feasible.
+Businesses evaluate a project’s projected benefits and costs to determine feasibility.
 They also look at the expected timeline for starting and finishing the project.
-Factors like market conditions, technology, and regulations can affect the project’s timing.
-This can directly affect the cost and benefits.
+Factors like market conditions, technology, and regulations can affect the project’s timing, directly affecting the cost and benefits.

 For example, a longer project may have higher costs due to changes in labor or materials, while a shorter project may bring benefits sooner.
 So, the project’s timeline is crucial for the cost-benefit analysis and can greatly impact the project’s financial feasibility.